-While it will vary depending upon a builder's primary operating segment, in general, builders with an approved open job value over $3 million will be subject to regular review.
-The review will assess any change in the financial viability of the builder.
+The frequency of eligibility assessments may vary depending on a builder's primary building segment and builder's size.
+In general, builders with an approved open job value over $5 million will be subject to more frequent reviews.
+The review will assess any change in the builder's financial viability.

-The reason your eligibility is reviewed is to:
+The reason we review your eligibility is to:

-- enforce HBCF adverse history rules to reduce phoenix operations; and
+- enforce HBCF adverse history rules to reduce phoenix operations

 - identify industry trends to inform portfolio policy and guidelines.

-The review frequency and scope of the review will reflect the size, past history and complexity of a builder's operations.
+The review frequency and scope will reflect the size, trading history and complexity of a builder's operations.

 Frequency of reviews

-The frequency of your eligibility review is determined by two factors:
+The frequency of your eligibility review is determined by three factors:

-- the outcome of the Eligibility Risk Manager's previous eligibility assessment
+- the outcome of the previous eligibility assessment

-The Eligibility Risk Manager may also undertake a special eligibility review if it appears a builder’s circumstances have changed.
+We may also undertake a special eligibility review if we identify a possible major risk.

 Cancellations, suspensions and modifications

-The Eligibility Risk Manager will provide you with reasons for the decision and give ten business days' notice of any decision.
+We will provide you with reasons for the decision and give you at least 10 business days' notice of any decision.

 We will cancel your eligibility if NSW Fair Trading has cancelled or suspended your licence and where you surrender your licence.
 We will also cancel your eligibility if it has been expired for longer than three months.
 In licence expiry situations, we are not required to give you 10 business days' notice.